AarKaiser/studiously/README.md

 # Studiously

 ## Description

 Summary: - This application will assist you in planning and managing you study.
 With goals set to be done in a timely fashion (timer function) you can plan your time efficiently.
 Once a goal is achieved you should be able to delete it and if your goal is overdue, you will get a reminder.
 Every day you will fill out a questionnaire to see how you did for the day, and what can be done to improve your routine.
 The application also provides suggestions and help if needed.
 Motivation: - To facilitate efficient studying for future cohorts.
 Reason for Application: - To practice and strengthen all the skills we've learned throughout our Boot Camp.
-Problem Solved: - The inability to study for prolonged peroids while stayig focused.
+Problem Solved: - The inability to study for prolonged periods while staying focused.
-Lessons: - Heroku sucks.
-Sort of.
+Lessons: - Teamwork is essential to any successful project!

 ## Table of Contents